Agrael1/Wisdom/README.md

 - CMake 3.22+

 Tested on MSVC v143, Visual Studio 2022.
-Video card must support DirectX 12.0+ and Enchanced Barriers.
+Video card must support DirectX 12.1+ and Enchanced Barriers.

 for Vulkan:

 - Vulkan 1.3.2xx+

+Functionality is tested on NVIDIA GeForce GTX 1070 and RTX A4000 with latest drivers.
+AMD cards were tested, but with limited functionality.

+Best performance is achieved with NVIDIA cards later than GTX 1650 series, because of the descriptor buffer support.

 Tested on Windows with NVIDIA GeForce GTX 1070 and Linux with RTX A4000 with latest drivers.

 **Windows Store:**

-To Compile for Windows Store with CMake, the following is required:

-- CMakeSettings: `-DCMAKE_SYSTEM_NAME=WindowsStore -DCMAKE_SYSTEM_VERSION=10.0 -DCMAKE_BUILD_TYPE=Debug/Release/RelWithDebInfo/MinSizeRel`
-- Windows 10 SDK 10.0.19041.0+
-- Visual Studio Generator, tested on Visual Studio 2022 (v143) - Ninja generator is not supported
-- Installed UWP SDK

-To launch a project find generated .sln in build `out/build/{BuildName}/examples/hello-triangle-winrt` folder and launch it with Visual Studio.
-This is due to deployment requirements of UWP applications, which is performed with Visual Studio.

-Or you can install a NuGet package to any Visual studio project.
+You can install a NuGet package to any Visual studio project.

 After the first launch, the project can be launched from the Start Menu.

-This type of project does not support Vulkan, since Vulkan does not have UWP surface.
+This type of project does not support Vulkan, since Vulkan does not have UWP surface, but the API is the same as for any other platform.
+Useful when you want to deploy your application to Microsoft Store without too much code rewriting.

 **Linux**